Happy Hour at Côte Lounge

-My friends and I love nothing more than to sit at outdoor cafés and people watch in Paris so it came as no surprise when Gal Pal Elizabeth suggested we head out for a stroll for some shopping and perhaps a cocktail during Happy Hour France time.
+My friends and I love nothing more than to sit at outdoor cafés and people watch in Paris so it came as no surprise when Gal Pal Elizabeth suggested we head out for a stroll for some shopping and perhaps a happy hour cocktail at Côte Lounge.
 We had a few hours to kill before dinner and wandered down the main shopping area enjoying the remnants of the Christmas lights and glitter hanging above our heads down the pedestrian avenue rue de France.
 A stumble upon the Nice Côté Lounge was proof that some of our best finds happen by accident.

 We walked past quite a few bars or cafés that seemed pretty “commercial” and some were deserted as it was an unusually chilly evening in Nice.
 My rule of thumb is to NOT eat or drink at a place when empty tables outnumber the amount of guests occupying the others.
 If locals pass by it, then I sure as heck am going to give follow suit and skip it.
 Residents always know way more than we tourists do, so despite how interesting the building or menu looks, it’s not worth the “risk.”